In the Pale Moonlight: Writing

 The episode has origins in a discussion the writing staff had about the Vietnam War, which quickly moved onto the Watergate scandal.
 They began working on an idea in which Jake Sisko discovered some incriminating information regarding Shakaar, the leader of the Bajoran government.
 If revealed, it would bring down the government during a time of war, which would force Sisko to prevent his son from revealing the information.
 At this point, the episode was called "Patriot".
 The plot then evolved to focus on Sisko instead.
 Writer Michael Taylor wrote a screenplay which saw Jake Sisko attempting to interview Garak, but following the evasiveness of the Cardassian, he realises that something is amiss.
 Sisko tells him to back off from Garak, but Jake's investigation reveals that the duo were attempting to bring the Romulans into the war against the Dominion.
 Sisko would tell his son that he would prevent the publishing of the story, but the writing team did not buy into the conflict between those characters.

 Ronald D. Moore began working with Taylor to revise the screenplay, dropping Jake from the plot entirely.
 They were having trouble with the pacing of the story, but Moore realised while drinking late at night that it would work if it was told in flashbacks.
 He pitched the idea the following morning, and it was accepted by the writing team.
 The screenplay was entirely re-written.
 Taylor called the final version "brilliant" but admitted that it had mostly been written by Moore.
 Moore explained that the story needed something of weight in order to push Sisko along.
 The writing team discussed having the Dominion take one of the well-known planets of the Federation.
 Vulcan was considered, but it was felt to be too important and so Betazed was chosen instead.
 Ira Steven Behr added the final line of the episode, "I can live with it", as a reference to the 1962 film The Man Who Shot Liberty Valance.
-The title of the episode came from the line in the 1989 Batman film: "Have you ever danced with the devil in the pale moonlight?".
+The title of the episode came from the line in the 1989 Batman film: "Have you ever danced with the devil in the pale moonlight?", but Moore did not know it was original to the film; he assumed it was an old folk saying.